bootlin/buildroot-external-st/docs/stm32cubeprogrammer.md

 version 2.8.0, and the below instructions assume that STM32 Cube Programmer is installed in the `$HOME/stm32cube` folder.

-As the STM32MP157-DK1/DK2 or the STM32135F-DK do not provide any non-removable storage device, our demonstration will use the SD card:
+As the STM32MP157-DK1/DK2 or the STM32MP135F-DK do not provide any non-removable storage device, our demonstration will use the SD card:
-STM32 Cube Programmer will be used to reflash the SD card, with the SD card inserted in the STM32MP1 platform.
+STM32 Cube Programmer will be used to reflash the SD card, with the SD card inserted in the STM32MPU platform.

 Follow these steps:

 1. Switch the boot mode switch SW1 to USB boot
+   - STM32MP157: BOOT0 and BOOT2 to OFF
+   - STM32MP135: BOOT0, BOOT1 and BOOT2 to OPEN
+   - STM32MP257: BOOT0, BOOT1, BOOT2 and BOOT3 to OPEN
-2. Plug a second USB-C cable on CN7
+2. Plug a second USB-C cable on CN7 on the STM32MP157/135 or CN15 on the STM32MP257F-EV1.
 3. Run these commands to flash the SDCard:
 ```bash
 $ cd output/images/
 $ sudo ~/stm32cube/bin/STM32_Programmer_CLI -c port=usb1 -w flash.tsv
 ```
 4. Switch back the boot mode switch to SD boot
+   - STM32MP157: BOOT0 and BOOT2 to ON
+   - STM32MP135: BOOT0 to ON, BOOT1 to OPEN, BOOT2 to ON
+   - STM32MP257: BOOT0 to ON, BOOT1, BOOT2 and BOOT3 to OPEN
 5. Reboot the platform

 The `flash.tsv` file has been produced by Buildroot and tells STM32